A recent report from Grand View Research reveals a potentially hidden threat to telemedicine programs.

 We’re all aware that chronic disease is a growing problem around the world, but did you know that the diabetic foot ulcer treatment market alone is valued at over $3.15 billion?
 Statistics like that mean the results of a report from Grand View Research should be no surprise.

-We’re seeing a steady increase in the prevalence of not only diabetes, but also other chronic diseases and conditions, many of which require long-term care for patients and regular postoperative recovery — both of which are frequently monitored using telemedicine services.
+We’re seeing a steady increase in the prevalence of not only diabetes but other chronic diseases and conditions, many of which require long-term care for patients and regular postoperative recovery — both of which are frequently monitored using telemedicine services.

 Grand View’s research reports that DME growth will be seen in three areas: